 In order to compare hotel rates between different booking sites we recommend you take a look at Hotelscombined.

-Rent a Rorbur / Cottage (via airbnb, booking sites or directly)
+Rent a Rorbur / Cottage (via Vrbo, booking sites or directly)

 The alternative most often used to lofoten and also the one that has (in our opinion) the most charm is to rent a Rorbu or a cottage.
 Here the rates are quite similar to the hotels but the significant advantage is that you have a kitchen at your disposal.
 This allows you to cook some meals yourself and thus save money.
 But again, for this trip it was a little above our budget.